 The Bulls’ victory over half of the Nets’ team pushed Chicago into a first-round matchup with the Celtics and eliminated the Heat from the Eastern Conference playoff race.

 Stern didn’t mention the fact the Nets have no reward in sight for their miserable season, either.
 The Celtics will get the Nets’ draft pick, no worse than third overall, due to a 2013 trade that brought in Kevin Garnett, Paul Pierce, Jason Terry and D.J.
 White from Boston for Gerald Wallace, Kris Humphries, MarShon Brooks, Kris Joseph, Keith Bogans and three first round draft picks (2014, 2016 and 2018), as well as the right to swap first round picks in 2017.

 The fact the Celtics were obviously going to swap first-round picks with the Nets, suggesting New Jersey had nothing to play for, makes it even weaker that they decided to rest three key players in a meaningless game for them.

-DunkWire, Brooklyn Nets, David Stern, resting starters, Brook Lopez, D.J.
+DunkWire, Brooklyn Nets, David Stern, Brook Lopez, D.J.
 White, Gerald Wallace, Jason Terry, Jeremy Lin, Keith Bogans, Kevin Garnett, Kris Humphries, Kris Joseph, Marshon Brooks, Paul Pierce, Trevor Booker, Brooklyn Nets